-6.1 Current composition and term of office (pursuant to Article 123-bis, section 2, letter d, TUF)
+6.1 Current composition and term of office (pursuant to Article 123-bis, section 2, letter d), TUF)

-The Board of Directors in office at the date this Report was drafted, as appointed by the Shareholder's Meeting in ordinary session held on May 15, 2020, consists of the following nine members:
+The Board of Directors in office at the date this Report was drafted, as appointed by the Shareholder's Meeting in ordinary session held on May 8, 2023, consists of the following nine members:

-- Maria Bianca Farina, Chair;
+- Silvia Maria Rovere (Chair);

-- Matteo Del Fante, Chief Executive Officer and General Manager;
+- Matteo Del Fante, Chief Executive Officer (and General Manager until February 28, 2024);

-- Giovanni Azzone;
+- Carlo d'Asaro Biondo;

-- Bernardo De Stasio;
+- Valentina Gemignani;

-- Daniela Favrin;
+- Paolo Marchioni;

-- Davide lacovoni;
+- Matteo Petrella;

-- Mimi Kung;
+- Armando Ponzini;

-- Elisabetta Lunati:
+- Patrizia Rutigliano;

-- Roberto Rossi.
+- Vanda Ternau.

-Maria Bianca Farina, Matteo Del Fante, Bernardo De Stasio, Daniela Favrin, Davide lacovoni and Elisabetta Lunati were all drawn from the slate presented by shareholder the Ministry of the Economy and Finance, which at that time (and also at the date of this Report) owned a total of (i) 29.26% held directly, and (ii) 35% held indirectly via CDP (also under the Ministry's control).
-This list received votes from the majority of the capital represented at the Shareholders' Meeting (around 85.59% of voting capital).
-Giovanni Azzone, Mimi Kung and Roberto Rossi were drawn from the list presented by a group of 14 institutional investors (who at the time owned a total of approximately 1.36% of the Company's capital) and received the votes of a minority of capital represented at the Shareholders' Meeting (around 15.39% of voting capital).
+Silvia Maria Rovere, Matteo Del Fante, Valentina Gemignani, Paolo Marchioni, Matteo Petrella and Vanda Ternau were all drawn from the slate presented by shareholder the Ministry of the Economy and Finance, which at that time (and also at the date of this Report) owned a total of (i) 29.26% held directly, and (ii) an additional stake of 35% held indirectly via CDP (also under the Ministry's control).
+This list received votes from the majority of the capital represented at the Shareholders' Meeting (around 85.92% of voting capital).
+Carlo d'Asaro Biondo, Armando Ponzini and Patrizia Rutigliano were drawn from the list presented by a group of 15 institutional investors (who at the time owned a total of approximately 1.05% of the Company's capital) and received the votes of a minority of capital represented at the Shareholders' Meeting (around 14.06% of voting capital).

-The current Board of Directors' term of office expires when the financial statements for 2022 are approved.
+The current Board of Directors' term of office expires when the financial statements for 2025 are approved.